Villavu/Simba/Doc/sphinx/scriptref/ocr.rst

     {
     Load our own ``filter data''.
-This particular set doesn't contain the item colours - those are replaced with extra (effectively nill as they already exist) green colours.
+This particular set doesn't contain the item colors - those are replaced with extra (effectively nill as they already exist) green colors.
     }
     rocedure foo;
     var filterdata: TOCRFilterDataArray;